Bulgars: Subsequent migrations

 The First Bulgarian Empire (681–1018) had a significant political influence in the Balkans.
 In the time of Tervel (700–721) the Bulgars helped Byzantines two times, in 705 the Emperor Justinian II to regain his throne, and 717–718 defeating the Arabs during the siege of Constantinople.
 Sevar (738–753) was the last ruler from the Dulo clan, and the period until c.
 768–772 was characterized by the Byzantino-Bulgar conflict and internal crisis.
 In the short period followed seven rulers from the Uokil and Ugain clan.
 Telerig (768–777) managed to establish a pacific policy with Byzantium, and restore imperial power.

-During the reign of Khan Krum (803–814), the Empire doubled its size, including new lands in Macedonia and Serbia.
+During the reign of Krum (803–814), the Empire doubled its size, including new lands in Macedonia and Serbia.
 He also successfully repelled the invading force of the Byzantines, as well defeated the Pannonian Avars where additionally extended the Empire size.
 In 865, during the reign of Khan Boris I (852–889), the Bulgars accepted Christianity as the official religion, and Eastern Orthodoxy in 879.
 The greatest expansion of the Empire and prosperity during the time of Simeon I (893–927) is considered as the Bulgarian Golden Age.
 However, from the time of Peter I (927–969) their power declined.
 The Hungarians, Kievan Rus' Slavs, as well Pechenegs and Cumans held many raids into their territory, and so weakened were eventually conquered in 1018 by the Byzantine Empire.

-In 1185, the Bulgarians and Vlachs held a revolt against the Byzantine Empire, and helped by the settled Cumans from Hungary, created the Second Bulgarian Empire (1186–1396) ruled by the Asen dynasty (1187–1280).
-From 1280 till 1322 periodically ruled the Terter dynasty, and from 1323 till 1396 the Shishman dynasty, all the three of Cuman origin.
-In 1396, the Bulgarians were conquered by the Ottoman Turks, and only in 1878 established an autonomous principality, while in 1908 declared independence.